InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

  - In the event of catastrophic failure of your Docker containers, rebuild the entire environment by running `teardown.sh` and then `setup.sh`.

- - There are potential issues during `setup.sh` execution involving the creation of the required MySQL schemas (specifically `ifs-test`).
+ - There are _potentially_ issues during `setup.sh` execution involving the creation of the required MySQL schemas (specifically `ifs-test`).
 The following errors will be observable during execution:

         ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/tmp/mysql.sock' (2)